 Knowing the Popular Areas

 In every town or city, there are popular and famous landmarks, gardens, memorials, buildings, or other locations where local history was made.
 Do some research on the area you’re in to get a feel for these kinds of spots.
 Ask locals for some of their favorite places to go in the city.
-Check out the history of the area, and visit these locations to get a feel for what might work for your planned shoot.
+Check out the history of the area, and make arrangements to visit these locations to get a feel for what might work for your planned shoot.

 Apps and Websites